morgoe/morgoe.github.io/_posts/work/2017-03-02-surgemaker.markdown

 subhero_title:         "Tracking the results of agile coaching"
 subhero_subtitle:      "MFMVP: Massively-Featured Minimum Viable Product"
+subhero_resume:        "Hired to improve UX of SAAS web app, I began with an <strong>expert review, user interviews and heuristic evaluation</strong>, and ended two years later with an overhaul of <strong>information architecture, a rebrand, and the implementation of a custom design system</strong> in Backbone."
+resume_bullets:
+  - Launched into beta with enterprise clients such as Comcast and JP Morgan
 subhero_description:   "<p>SurgeMaker GPS is the first in a suite of apps by agile coaching company <a href='http://www.gearstream.com/'>GearStream</a>.
 They approached me to help redesign their web app that visualised the improvements made by teams under coaching and informed executives' decisions by drawing insights from data.</p><p>We started with a revision of the app’s basic functionality, and we worked so well together we continued for the next 2 years, designing a wealth of new features.
 Designing an enterprise application is very different to designing a B2C app—the feature set expected from an MVP is basically <em>“everything”</em>.
 This is why so many massive companies are still using software from 10 years ago, because they’ve got <em>“everything”</em>.</p><p><p>So it took us over 2 years to launch an MVP, and it’s the most extensive product I’ve ever worked on.</p>"

 thumbnail:             /assets/images/work/surgemaker/thumbnail2.jpg